Headshot CG Environment Brian Schrank, PhD

 Entertainment Technology Center, Carnegie Mellon University

-I was co-instructor of a cross-cultural exchange program involving Korean game industry professionals (designers and artists of Lineage, etc.).
+I was co-instructor of a cross-cultural exchange program involving Korean game industry professionals.

 I guided participants in the creation of interactive virtual worlds using head-mounted displays, and experimental interfaces.
-This academy is a professional "boot camp" based on Building Virtual Worlds (see above entry).
+This academy was a professional "boot camp" based on Building Virtual Worlds class.

 Teaching pic with Coco and Jasmine